NatePadgett/Final_Project/README.md

 >
 >Dear Friends and Family,
 >
->Our souls have been fed and we are thankful.
->
->He is super busy and energized.
->
->Harry started a new choir in January.
-It is a joint venture with his high school choir director.
-The choir is off to a great start with two concert seasons booked already.
-Harry’s time with the choir will be short as he will move to Texas in January to start a new job.
->
->He has a few more applications to submit, but by Fall 2017, mom and dad anticipate being real empty nesters – oh my!
->
->Nancy and Nathan continue to work together, trying to stay on top of all the changes in medicine.
->
->We hope 2017 will bring good tidings for all.
->
->Frohe Weinachten!
->
->with love from our family to yours

-Result with Minimal:

->Merry Christmas & Happy New Year
->
->12/27/2016
->
->Dear Friends and Family,
->
 >We have sunshine most of the year and rain has made us see green again.
 >We have each other and we have wonderful friends.
 >We have sunshine most of the year and rain has made us see green again.